GNOME/orca/docs/user-extensions.md

 The User Extensions information dialog reports this in the Status row as `Some commands were unbound due to conflicts.` for an approved extension whose commands lost one or more requested keybindings.

+### Monitoring and Consuming Input Events

+For security and privacy reasons, user extensions cannot monitor all input events.
+In addition, Orca cannot intercept input events for which it has not registered a key grab.
+Without the grab, the focused application receives those events.

+For this reason, if an extension needs to consume a key press that is not an existing Orca command, it must register that key as the keybinding for an extension command.
+Orca will then manage the key grab on behalf of your extension.
+Your command will need to perform whatever work is expected because the key grab, by definition, prevents the key from reaching the focused application.

 ## The Controller API